akiryk/tutorials-learning-lessons/typescript.md

 }
 ```
 The above will create your ts files in `lib/` folder and will compile them to work with ES2017.
+* declaration enables VSCode to understand and help debug ts files (ie. it create a type declaration file)
+* noImplicitAny: wildcards, where any type is allowed -- good to prohibit
+* jsx enables jsx